semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### No data

-Do not display bars for data points without values.
+Do not display value inside the bar for data points without values.
 When hovering over such bars, show a tooltip with the "n/a" value.
 Additionally, consider adding a message explaining the absence of data and providing information on when it will be available (if possible).

 ![](static/na.png)